Metal vs Solid Wood Bed Frames: Which Is Better?

 Can wood bed frames attract pests?

-Solid wood Bed Frames can theoretically be susceptible to wood-boring insects or termites if not properly treated or maintained.
+Solid wood bed frames can theoretically be susceptible to wood-boring insects or termites if not properly treated or maintained.
 However, modern manufacturing processes and finishes significantly reduce this risk, particularly for quality furniture.
 Metal frames are naturally pest-resistant.

 How do I choose a bed frame that matches my bedroom style?